BeroBrine/obsidian/Main Notes/DSA/Stack And Queue/Hard/LRU Cache.md

 **LRU means least recently used , any node that is used or updated must be placed at the front of the head.**
 - Steps
-	-  Initialize the head and tail of the cace
+	-  Initialize the head and tail of the cache
 		- head -> next = tail;
 		- tail -> prev = head;
 		- Keep in mind to first init the tail and head ptrs with new LinkedList();